Karl Ludvigsen

-Karl E. Ludvigsen (born April 24, 1934) is a journalist, author, and historian of the automotive industry and motor sports.
+Karl E. Ludvigsen (born April 24, 1934) is a journalist, author, and historian of motorsport and the automotive industry.

 Personal life

-Karl E. Ludvigsen was born on April 24, 1934 in Kalamazoo, Michigan.
+Karl E. Ludvigsen was born on April 24, 1934, in Kalamazoo, Michigan.
 He was the son of Elliot "Lud" Ludvigsen, an engineer and executive of Eaton Corporation.

 Karl Ludvigsen has been resident in England since 1980 and lives in Suffolk with his wife Annette.

 Education

 He graduated Cum Laude from Phillips Exeter Academy, and attended both the Massachusetts Institute of Technology, studying engineering, and Pratt Institute where he matriculated in industrial design.

 Career

 Military service

 In 1958–59, he served in the US Army Signal Corps in West Germany.